oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

 Admin users will have the option to delete any of the user events in the system.
 Pro Tip: In a production system, you wouldn't want to ever delete a log history, particularly a log regarding authentication or authorization actions.
 If this were production code and you had a requirement to *delete* log entries in order to hide them from ordinary users, you would likely want to implement this by setting a `deleted` flag on that record and only displaying records that are not flagged as deleted.

-## Prerequisites
+**Prerequisites**:

+* Java 11+ - You can install it from [adoptopenjdk.net](https://adoptopenjdk.net/).
-**MySQL** - You must have installed a local instance of MySQL or have access to a remote instance of MySQL.
+* MySQL - You must have installed a local instance of MySQL or have access to a remote instance of MySQL.
 For this exercise, I recommend that you have a fresh empty database prepared and have the username and password for that database handy.
 They will be required in the `application.properties` file later.
 If you don't have MySQL setup locally already, follow the instructions from the [MySQL Website](https://dev.mysql.com/doc/mysql-getting-started/en/).

-## Setup your Okta OIDC Application, Authorization Server, groups and users
+## Configure your Okta OIDC Application, Authorization Server, Groups, and Users

-Before we can dive into the code, we will want to first get our Okta configuration in place.
+Before you dive into the code, you will want to first get your Okta configuration in place.

-### Setup Your Okta OIDC Application
+### Set Up Your Okta OIDC Application

-{% include setup/cli.md type="web" framework="Okta Spring Boot Starter" %}
+{% include setup/cli.md type="web" loginRedirectUri="http://localhost:8080/login/oauth2/code/okta" logoutRedirectUri="http://localhost:8080" %}

+Take note of the values in the generated `.okta.env` file.
+You'll use those values shortly.

-### Setup Your Okta Authorization Server
+### Add an Okta Authorization Server
 Next, you'll set up an Authorization Server with custom claims and access policies.
 This drives whether or not Okta will issue a token when one is requested.
 Run `okta login` and open the returned URL in your browser.
 Sign in and go to **Security** > **API** > **Authorization Servers**.
 Click **Add Authorization Server**.
 Fill in the values as follows:

 |Field          |Value              		            |